aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 {: .mx-auto.d-block :}
 **The Visibility store indexes workflow executions for list and filter queries using JSONB search attributes**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-The standard PostgreSQL visibility schema indexes JSONB via `CREATE EXTENSION IF NOT EXISTS btree_gin`, a PostgreSQL-only extension that **does not exist in CockroachDB**.
-The fix is CockroachDB's native `CREATE INVERTED INDEX`, which provides the same capability without any extension (see the schema section below).
+The standard PostgreSQL visibility schema introduces several CockroachDB incompatibilities in migration `v1.2` (`advanced_visibility.sql`).
+Bypassing `temporal-sql-tool` for the visibility database and applying a CockroachDB-compatible schema directly resolves all of them (see Step 3 below).

 ### Full Cluster Architecture with CockroachDB